The best curved monitors of 2025 — our top picks

 If you need to pinch some pennies for your next monitor upgrade, this wallet-friendly Gigabyte is a great budget option that offers solid picture quality and decent gaming performance.

 Probably the most immersive monitor we've ever seen.
 No wonder, seeing as it's a friggin' 49-inch OLED monitor.
-You'll need a huge desk to accomodate it, but hot damn is the G9 a seriously impressive luxury screen.
+You'll need a huge desk to accommodate it, but seriously, the G9 is an impressive luxury screen.

 What a difference a letter makes.
 Though this may look identical to our best overall pick, the AW3423DW supports Nvidia G-Sync, while the more recent AW3423DWF is a FreeSync display.
 This amazing OLED panel is perfect for fans of Team Green.